 07Decide on Storage Utility

-Apartments should prioritize storage pieces like the Cannery Bridge Lift-Top to hide clutter while maintaining a professional workspace from the sofa.
+Apartments should prioritize storage pieces to hide clutter while maintaining a professional workspace from the sofa.

 Learn more: Is a Lift-Top Table Worth It?